Keen-Sheen/XRPL/XRP_Ledger_connection/README.md

 ## Updates & Debugging

-In order to interact with the XRP Ledger I had to import `import nest_asyncio`, this allowed me to interact with the XRP Ledger and be able to build out a wallet to interact with the XRPL.
+In order to interact with the XRP Ledger I had to import `import nest_asyncio`, this allowes you to interact with the XRP Ledger and be able to build out a wallet to interact with the XRPL.

 ## Testnet Ledger Connection

-In order to properly run the XRP application, I had to connect to the proper [testnet servers](https://xrpl.org/xrp-testnet-faucet.html) which has `WebSocket` & `JSON` server connections.
-This debugging allowed me to launch my application with the proper connection.
+In order to properly run the XRP application, you have to connect to the proper [testnet servers](https://xrpl.org/xrp-testnet-faucet.html) which has `WebSocket` & `JSON` server connections.
+This debugging allows you to launch your application with the proper connection.

 ----------------

 ## Wallet Creation & Key Pairs

-After connecting to the XRPL I then used the `xrpl.core.keypairs` module to generate seeds and derive keypairs and addresses from those seed values
+After connecting to the XRPL use the `xrpl.core.keypairs` module to generate seeds and derive keypairs and addresses from those seed values

 ![XRP Wallet](xrpl_wallet.png)

 ## Funding Account

-Next I create a wallet using the testnet faucet to be ready to fund the wallet to be able to send and recieve transactions.
+Next create a wallet using the testnet faucet to be ready to fund the wallet to be able to send and recieve transactions.

 ![Wallet Creation](xrp_testnet_faucet.png)